gmberton/deep-visual-geo-localization-benchmark/README.md

                     ├── database
                     └── queries
 ```
-The `datasets_vg` repo can be used to download a number of datasets.
+The [datasets_vg](https://github.com/gmberton/datasets_vg) repo can be used to download a number of datasets.
 Detailed instructions on how to download datasets are in the repo.
 Note that many datasets are available, and _pitts30k_ is just an example.
-Then move to this repo `$ cd benchmarking_vg`.
-and export the path of the datasets folder as an environment variable, as such

-`$ export DATASETS_FOLDER=../datasets_vg/datasets`

 ## Running experiments
 ### Basic experiment